PradnyaSG/Bakery/README.md

 # Bakery
-A website to sell Bakery products
+A static website to sell Bakery products